malfoyslastname/character-card-spec-v2/README.md

 /**
  * ? as in `name?: string` means the `name` property may be absent from the JSON
  * (aka this property is optional)
- * Optional properties are allowed to be unsupported by editors and disregarded by
+ * OPTIONAL PROPERTIES ARE ALLOWED TO BE UNSUPPORTED BY EDITORS AND DISREGARDED BY
- * frontends, however they must never be destroyed if already in the data.
+ * FRONTENDS, however they must never be destroyed if already in the data.
  *
  * the `extensions` properties may contain arbitrary key-value pairs, but you are encouraged
  * to namespace the keys to prevent conflicts, and you must never destroy